Morocco

 You will follow a sensible acclimatisation plan that works well for most participants.
 This includes regular breaks and a gradual increase in the altitude at which you sleep.
 Altitude affects everyone in different ways.
 However, the key is to mention if you are experiencing any symptoms to your guide (headache/nausea) as soon as you feel them.

-You stay in a hostel in Imlil and Ouarzazate. camp in the desert, and a mountain hut on the mountain.
-The lodge will offer shared rooms, with intermittent internet and warm showers.
-The mountain refuge is very basic, and showers do not always offer warm water, with basic style toilets.
+You stay in a hostel in Imlil and Ouarzazate, A camp in the desert, and a mountain refuge on the mountain.
+The hostel offers shared rooms, with intermittent internet and warm showers.
+The mountain refuge is very basic with dormitory-style rooms.
+The showers do not always offer warm water and there are basic style toilets.
+Note that this refuge can be very crowded and the bathroom facilities are limited.
+We recommend bringing some hand sanitiser, toilet paper and also wet wipes.
 The mountain hut does sell snacks.
 It is worth taking small denominations of cash, as they sometimes do not have change available.
 You'll camp in the desert with very basic facilities.

 The guides will provide you with 1.5L of water each day.
 Water is also available from natural springs and at various village stores along the way.
 You may want to consider taking purification tablets with you for use in the spring water.